 2) Next you should receive this (or similar) message:

 Click Yes to continue...

 Press and hold STOP button on printer - until the error clears.
 That's it!

 If there is no STOP button on your printer, use RESUME or CANCEL button instead.
 Hold the button until the Alarm LED stops glowing and/or the error message clears.
 It should take about 5-6 seconds for the ink monitor to disable and the printer resume normal operation.

 If the printer is still refusing to print, there could be some other issue.
 Confirm that there are no new ink tanks registering as empty and have a look in your task tray (bottom of monitor) for any new printer related messages that may need attention.
 Also check your printer LCD for any new errors.
 If you can't find anything, try powering the printer off & on.

 No buttons at all on the printer?

 Some late model Canon printers don't have any buttons on the control panel (except on/off) and everything is set on the touch screen LCD.
-The disabling process is similar to above, except instead of holding a STOP button for few seconds, you will be prompted to touch the 'OK' button on the LCD.
+The disabling process is similar to above, except instead of holding the printer STOP button for few seconds, you will be prompted to touch the 'Stop' symbol on the printer LCD for few seconds.

-There may also be one extra step in the process asking you to confirm your refilled cartridges are not counterfeit.
+There may also be one extra step in the process asking you to confirm your refilled ink tanks are not counterfeit.
 Click NO.